Pilgrim's Pride CEO indicted over alleged U.S. chicken price-fixing

 A spokesman for Claxton, which says it supplies Chick-fil-A, declined to comment, and a lawyer for Claxton did not immediately respond to requests for comment.
 The indicted individuals could not immediately be reached.

-Reporting by Susan Heavey, Tom Polansek and Diane Bartz; Editing by Chris Reese and Tom Brown
+Reporting by Susan Heavey, Tom Polansek and Diane Bartz; additional reporting by Rama Venkat in Bengaluru; Editing by Chris Reese, Tom Brown and Sherry Jacob-Phillips